pieroproietti/penguins-eggs/README.md

 > [!TIP]
 > This command will compile the source code, create a package, and install it on your system.

-By including penguins-eggs in the Manjaro community repository, Manjaro Linux users can easily access and install the package using their preferred package manager.
-The Manjaro community repository is specifically dedicated to packages that are supported by the Manjaro community, ensuring that penguins-eggs is well-integrated and compatible with the Manjaro distribution.
+<p align="justify"> By including penguins-eggs in the Manjaro community repository, Manjaro Linux users can easily access and install the package using their preferred package manager.
+The Manjaro community repository is specifically dedicated to packages that are supported by the Manjaro community, ensuring that penguins-eggs is well-integrated and compatible with the Manjaro distribution.</p>

 > [!TIP]
 > Whether you choose to install penguins-eggs using `pamac` or by manually building it from source, you can enjoy the benefits of this package on your Manjaro Linux system.